emretosn/emretosn/README.md

 ### Hi there, I'm Emre

 Dedicated Computer Science major with a strong interest in data and backend development.
-Seeking a role to leverage analytical skills and programming knowledge to solve complex problems and contribute to innovative.
+Seeking a role to leverage analytical skills and programming knowledge to solve complex problems in the industry and contribute to innovative.